-In 2017 WYDOT was close to achieving the goal this year pertaining to CMV fatals.
+In 2020 WYDOT was able to achieve the goal this year pertaining to CMV fatals.
 We are relating this to drivers becoming used to and comprehending the Dynamic Message Signs and Variable Speed Limit Signs warning them of impending dangerous conditions and obstacles ahead.
+Covid 19 also played a role with this as there were Emergency Telework Orders for Wyoming and surrounding states.
+Less Drivers=Less Crashes.
 Some of the contributing factors for crashes in our high crash corridors are out-of-state drivers not familiar with the vast open terrain and steep mountainous areas where weather is very unpredictable.
 The sun could be shining at one point and then 10 miles ahead it could be white out conditions with blowing snow and slick roads.

-Lessons learned - WYDOT and WHP have evaluated the variable speed limit signs along I-80 and have come to a conclusion that in inclement weather if the speed limit is reduced and posted roadside it seems to help with the crashes in that area.
-WYDOT currently has 167 Variable Speed Limit Sites and 147 Dynamic Message Sign Sites.
-There are plans to add more in the next few years.
+Lessons learned - WYDOT and WHP have evaluated the variable speed limit signs along I-80 and have come to the conclusion that in inclement weather, if the speed limit is reduced and posted roadside it helps with the crashes in that area.
+WYDOT currently has 212 Variable Speed Limit Sites and 155 Dynamic Message Sign Sites.
+There are plans to continuously add and maintain the signs.
 The variable message signs are to help warn the motoring public, both CMV's and passenger vehicles, of potential hazardous conditions ahead (such as, weather, crashes, construction zones, roads conditions and any other problem they may encounter on this route).

-WYDOT is working on a pilot for Connected Vehicle Technology through USDOT-funded grant.
+WYDOT is working on a pilot program for Connected Vehicle Technology through USDOT-funded grant.
 The goal is to improve the safety and mobility of freight traffic on the I-80 corridor.
+This project is still ongoing and in the final stages.

 Recently, there have been updates to the Commercial Vehicle Operator Portal to make the information easier to access and to include real-time information in addition to the forecast information that was already being provided to make access to information easier for drivers and dispatchers.
+The 511 system is to alert drivers to work zones, parking locations, weather, closed roads and any warnings.

-WYDOT has conducted feasibility studies for where the area of focus should be next in 2019, 2020, and 2021.
-They are identifying locations where variable message signs, variable speed limit signs, rumble strips in the centerlines of the highways, pavement markings outlined in black for better visibility, adding additional lanes and adding additional passing lanes would enhance highway safety in areas defined as high crash or reduced visibility.
+WYDOT has conducted feasibility studies identifying locations where variable message signs, variable speed limit signs, rumble strips in the centerlines of the highways, pavement markings outlined in black (Thermoplastic Markings) for better visibility, adding additional lanes and adding additional passing lanes would enhance highway safety in areas defined as high crash or reduced visibility.
 It was determined that there will be 9 projects of passing and widening of lanes from 2 to 5 to allow for continued and improved capacity for all motor vehicles.
 There will be 2 projects around the Casper area (US26), 3 projects in the Jackson (Alpine/Thayne) area, 3 projects will be Gillette/Douglas (Hwy 59) areas and one will be in the Hudson to Riverton stretch on Hwy 89 for passing and widening lanes.
 There will be additional signage and out of pavement ice detection systems added which videos the road for weather accumulation of snow or precipitation then once a target is reached then it triggers the speed changes on the variable signs.
+An additional Vehicle Arrestor System is planned for WY22 (Teton Pass).
+Slope flattening will occur on US 287, US20/WY789, and US310/WY789.
+Those are all mountainous areas that are treacherous during the winter months.

-Wyoming Highway Patrol had 1 fatality in 2017 for passenger transportation vehicles.
+Wyoming Highway Patrol had 2 fatalities in 2020 for passenger transportation vehicles.
 Passenger transportation crashes equals less than 1% of the total CMV crashes.
-There were 86 passenger transportation vehicles involved in crashes during 2017.
-Of this total, only 24 were federally reportable with 1 fatality.
+There were 38 passenger transportation vehicles involved in crashes during 2020.
+Of this total, only 12 were federally reportable with 2 fatalitities.
+The hazmat crashes had a reduction of 50% since 2017.